IgniteUI/igniteui-documentation/topics/10_AngularJS Directives/02_AngularJS_Samples.md

 ### <a id="requirements"></a>Requirements
 In order to run this sample, you need to have:
--   The required Ignite UI JavaScript and CSS files
+-   The required %%ProductName%% JavaScript and CSS files
--   The Ignite UI AngularJS directives
+-   The %%ProductFamilyName%% AngularJS directives

 ### <a id="grid_sample"></a>Grid Sample​
 This sample will demonstrate how we can use `igGrid` with AngularJS.